Nicolaus93/nicolaus93.github.io/_posts/2018-1-6-second_post.md

 Rewriting the regret in this way suggests that the goal of any algorithm is to quickly learn the arms with large $\Delta_i$ and discard them.
 Indeed, for arms whose $\Delta_i$ is large, pulling them even a few times causes a high regret.

 Now, what is the minimum regret any algorithm can attain?
-There's a fundamental lower bound that we are going to describe next, limited to the case where the probability distributions are Bernoulli.
+In the case of stochastic bandits, there's a fundamental lower bound that we are going to describe next, limited to the case where the probability distributions are Bernoulli.

 **Theorem**: Consider a strategy that satisfies $\mathbb{E}[T_i(n)] = o(n^a)$ for any set of Bernoulli reward distributions, any arm $i$ with $\Delta_i > 0$, and any $a > 0$.
 Then, for any set of Bernoulli reward distributions the following holds: